RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 Concurrent kernels
 ++++++++++++++++++

-Currently concurrent kernels profiling is not supported which is a planned feature.
+Currently concurrent kernels profiling is not supported, which is a planned feature.
 Kernels are serialized.

 Multi-processes profiling